 1. The price of 1 UST rises $1.02, which also provides arbitrageurs a way to make a profit.

-2. Arbitrageurs purchase $100 of LUNA and convert it to 1 UST worth $102.
-Terra burns the LUNA, and there's an increase in the supply of UST.
+2. Arbitrageurs purchase $100 of LUNA and convert it to $102 worth of UST on the Terra Station Market Module.
+Terra burns the LUNA and mints UST in the process, increasing supply.

-LUNA is Terra's cryptocurrency that plays four different roles on the platform:
+LUNA is Terra's cryptocurrency that plays four different roles in the Terra protocol:

 LUNA has a maximum target supply of one billion tokens.
 If the network exceeds one billion LUNA, Terra will burn LUNA until its supply returns to the equilibrium level.